getstarstruck/scayler.sandbox/README.md

 ### 4. Test

 Go to the installed workspace and type **Hello** in a DM to your new bot.
 You can also type **Hello** in a channel where the bot is present

-## Contributing

-### Issues and questions

-Found a bug or have a question about this project?
-We'd love to hear from you!

-1. Browse to [slackapi/bolt-js/issues][4]
-1. Create a new issue
-1. Select the `[x] examples` category

 See you there and thanks for helping to improve Bolt for everyone!